AI Doctor Price Hits $0.0001 on Major Exchanges (AIDOC)

-AI Doctor (CURRENCY:AIDOC) traded 10.6% lower against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on January 30th.
-One AI Doctor coin can currently be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-AI Doctor has a market capitalization of $77,211.42 and approximately $625.00 worth of AI Doctor was traded on exchanges in the last day.
-Over the last week, AI Doctor has traded down 0.1% against the dollar.
+AI Doctor (CURRENCY:AIDOC) traded 19.5% higher against the US dollar during the one day period ending at 17:00 PM Eastern on February 5th.
+AI Doctor has a total market capitalization of $73,315.51 and approximately $1,010.00 worth of AI Doctor was traded on exchanges in the last 24 hours.
+One AI Doctor coin can now be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+During the last week, AI Doctor has traded down 16.5% against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.